dotKokott/wavearium/README.md

 	1. Slice the wav file into the individual waveforms, which are PCM data, which basically means list of amplitudes, which can be called the **signal**
 	2. Do an FFT in order to get the sine and cosine coefficients of the signal, also called real and imaginary values of the periodic waveform
 	3. With the real and img values we can then create a custom oscillator

+- fft-js does not work for our purposes